Doctor of Education (Ed.D.) in Educational Leadership

 - Online: application and $50 non-refundable application fee.

-- Mail: official, sealed transcripts from the regionally accredited institution(s) where candidate received one of the following: an Ed.S. degree OR a master’s degree and post-master’s educational leadership credits.
+- Email or mail: official transcripts from the regionally accredited institution(s) where candidate received one of the following: an Ed.S. degree OR a master’s degree and post-master’s educational leadership credits.
 Professional Development credits are not accepted.

 - Phone: an interview with the doctoral program director and designated faculty from the Department of Education.